 - muscle stiffness, particularly in the neck

-- changes in personality such as irritability, apathy (lack of interest) and sudden mood swings
+- changes in personality, such as irritability, apathy (lack of interest) and mood swings

 - a dislike of bright lights (photophobia)

-- difficulty controlling the muscles of the eyes, particularly problems with looking up and down (this is the supranuclear palsy that gives the condition its name)
+- difficulty controlling the eye muscles, particularly problems with looking up and down

 - blurred or double vision